The Encyclopedia of American Songs and Musicals

 A special mention to the comedian qualities of the Ritz Brothers whose talent has nothing to envy to that of their stage cousins, the Marx Brothers.

 The score signed by Irving Berlin contains some treasures he has the secret including in particular the very famous I' ve Got My Love To Keep Me Warm performed by Dick Powell and Alice Faye and He Ain' t got Rhythm that also sings Alice Faye.

 This son of Italian immigrants had the ambition to become one day the best barber of his hometown when destiny decided otherwise.
-At home, the family spoke only Italian and the small Perry knew his first English words by going to the school.
-Early attracted by the music, he taught at first himself to play on the organ which one of his brothers had picked up for a few dollars and had the opportunity to follow the lessons of music theory which paid his parents when they could.
-He entered teenager the brass band of the city of which he became trombonist, also playing guitar and singing occasionally at weddings.
-Despite all these qualities, it was difficult to him to overcome a
+At home, the family spoke only Italian and the small Perry knew his first English words by going to school.
+Early attracted by music, he taught at first himself to play on the organ that one of his brothers had picked up for a few dollars, having further the opportunity to follow the lessons of music theory that his parents paid when they could.
+He entered teenager the city brass band of which he became a trombonist, also playing guitar and occasionally singing at weddings.
+Despite all these qualities, it was difficult to him to overcome

-certain shyness and it is almost under the threat of his father that he agreed to be hired as vocalist in the band of Freddy Carlone.
-Accompanied with his young wife Roselle, he lived the travelling life of the group until, aware of his talent, Carlone urges him to leave for Chicago to join Ted Weems who was at that time in search of a singer.
+a certain shyness and it is almost under the threat of his father that he agreed to be hired as a vocalist in Freddy Carlone's band.
+Accompanied with his young wife Roselle, he lived the travelling life of the group until, aware of his talent, Carlone urges him to leave for Chicago to join Ted Weems who was at that time in search of a vocalist.
 He therefore attended the various radio programs of the band and made his first recordings in May, 1936.
 He had however difficulty in asserting himself because of his singing, considered by some too close to Bing Crosby.
-It is finally from 1937 that the unique timbre of his voice began to be appreciated as well as his crooning fit to make the audience turn upside down.
+It is finally from 1937 that the unique timbre of his voice began to be recognized as well as his crooning fit to make the audience turn upside down.

 7 The essential hits of 1937 (2)